ato/viewenvy/README.md

 </script>
 ```

-You can pass a CSS class name to `future` to style the placeholder div:
+You can also specify a CSS class name for styling the placeholder div:

 ```jsp
 <style>